snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_3-ADVANCEDPROPERTIES.md

 **TRACK**

 A second option is available for setting an integer value which is similar to Scroll.
 Track is more of a discrete slider control.
-The XML for Track is:
+The XML for Track is also to the right:

 ```xml
 <config>